qflanTeam/QFLan/README.md

 <ul>
  	<li style="text-align: justify;">machines can have a certain maximum cost,</li>
  	<li style="text-align: justify;">machines serving coffee-based beverages cannot sell tea,</li>
- 	<li style="text-align: justify;">in order to serve cappuccino it is necessary to have the feature of serving also coffee.</li>
+ 	<li style="text-align: justify;">in order to serve cappuccino it is necessary to have the feature of serving also coffee,</li>
+  	<li style="text-align: justify;">machines serving cappuccino provided with a coca dispenser can serve chocaccino.</li>
 </ul>
 <p style="text-align: justify;">QFLan has been combined with the distributed statistical model checker <a href="http://sysma.imtlucca.it/tools/multivesta/">MultiVeStA</a> to perform efficient quantitative analyses, including questions like:</p>